 Cinder Soil Contains a Pig Growth Regulator

 Cinder soil accelerates growth and weight gain.
-It contains many minerals and trace elements and a pig growth regulator known as humic acid.
+It contains many minerals, trace elements, and a pig growth regulator called humic acid.

 Dietary humic acids can increase a pig’s average daily weight gain.
 In young pigs, it also boosts the feed conversion rate.